Eyesun23/KaggleProjects/README.md

-1) From Kaggle: Emergency 911 Calls-Data Projects
+1) From Kaggle: Emergency 911 Calls-Data Project

         https://www.kaggle.com/mchirico/montcoalert

 2) Financial Crisis Data Project:
         Focused on exploratory data analysis of stock prices.
 Focusing on bank stocks and see how they progressed throughout the financial         crisis all the way to 2016.
 I used pandas to directly read data from Google finance.

+3) Decision Tree and Random Forest Project:
+        Publicly available data from LendingClub.com, I will be using lending data from 2007-2010 and trying to classify and predict               whether or not the borrower paid back their loan in full.